 What Is The Pitch?

 The QP2R is seen as the successor to the QP1R carrying a heftier price tag.
 There are a few subtle tweaks, including higher storage capacity and an upgraded navigation wheel.
 They claim that better sound quality has been achieved through a reworking of the internal PCB whilst sticking to the overall design philosophy of the original QP1R.

 The QP2R is aimed at the audio connoisseur, refined and simple in its approach but complex and clever when it comes down its circuitry.
 The result is a great player with little frills, tons of character and a great audio listening experience which can encompass everything from earphones to full-size cans.

 The QP2R retails for £1199 ($1299) which is a slightly edgier price in comparison to several other audio players including but not limited to Fiio’s X7II £699 and Cayin’s N5ii £299.99.
 Both of these DAPs include a host of additional features not found on the QP2R.
 However, there is always the other end of the spectrum with some A&K players costing £2,000 and upwards with fewer features.
 The final verdict will always come down to what you want out of the device and what premium you are willing to pay to get the sound you want.

 Inside the Box

-Questyle have opted for a simple yet elegant box design housed inside the white sleeve reveals a black box of wonder lets dive deeper and see what treasures are inside.
-Inside the box you will you find the following:
+Questyle has opted for a simple yet elegant box design housed inside the white sleeve reveals a black box of wonder lets dive deeper and see what treasures are inside.
+Inside the box you will find the following:

 - USB C cable for charging and data transfer